 After men rated women's faces for attractiveness, the study found that the prettiest faces consistently belonged to the women with the lowest levels of cortisol, the stress hormone.
 But don't let that make you worry any more, because women are actually guilty of the same thing.
 According to previous research, women don't go for anxious men either.

-Careers, money, family, the holidays (aka this whole month)— lots of things in our life can lead to stress on a daily basis.
-In fact, 75-90 percent of all doctor's office visits are for stress-related complaints.
+Careers, money, family — lots of things in our life can lead to stress on a daily basis.
+In fact, 75 to 90 percent of all doctor's office visits are for stress-related complaints.
 But the pressure we feel takes a toll on us emotionally, physically, and it even can interfere with our love lives in some pretty surprising ways, whether we're single, in a relationship or married.